 “I love the sport of horse racing and working for a company that helps people experience it at a deeper level as racehorse owners and at a high level is a true dream job,” Lowe said.

-Lowe and his wife, Fadyia, live in Lexington, Kentucky, with their two sons, Matthew and Nicholas.
+Lowe and his wife, Fadyia, live in Lexington, Kentucky, with their sons Matthew and Nicholas and daughter Samantha.

 Jeff Lowe Q&A: